Caviar is simply the roe of sturgeon that is lightly salted and cured.

 Always store caviar in the coldest part of your refrigerator until ready to open and serve.

 To enjoy caviar at its peak of freshness, consume within 7 to 10 days following purchase, and once opened, utilize immediately.

-Caviar when packed in a Caviar Russe Thermal Gift Bag with Frozen Gel Ice (on top and bottom of the caviar) may be transported safely for up to 12 hours (up to 24+ hours if the thermal bag is packed in the Caviar Russe styrofoam insulated and lined shipping box).
+Caviar when packed in a Caviar Russe Thermal Gift Bag with Frozen Gel Ice (on top and bottom of the caviar) may be transported for up to 48+ hours if thermal bag is packed in the Caviar Russe styrofoam insulated and lined shipping box.

 The world’s most precious delicacy deserves equally unique serving pieces.
 Elegantly serve caviar in a caviar server or présentoir along with mother of pearl utensils to elevate the overall experience.
 Traditionally, caviar has been best served using instruments crafted from bone, horn or shell, as serving pieces made of sterling silver, albeit beautiful, often may cause a reaction with the caviar, imparting a metallic flavor and tarnishing the caviar experience.

 1.75oz (50g) makes 20 canapés for 4 persons.Hors D’Oeuvres (self served):

 Caviar makes a wonderful “Thank You” gift.
 We suggest 4.4oz(125g), as a perfect gift size, and a gracious quantity for 1 to 2, while still appropriate for 4.